unlight/asmt-javascript-questions/README.md

 - In your form you mentioned that you use Agile on your current project.
 Can you say the pros and cons of Agile methodology?
 - Let’s imagine the situation, You had to juggle several tasks at the same time.
 How did you organize your time?
 - What does clean code mean for you?
 How do you ensure code quality?
-- Could you please describe a current CI/CD process in your project if any?
-If yes, could it be improved somehow?
-If no, how would you organize it?
 - What is the difference between functional and nonfunctional requirements?
 Examples?
 - What does an accessible application mean for you?
 Do you consider a11y problems in your current project?
 - Do you have any experience of task delegation?
 How would you choose the right person?
 How would you control that?